 I highly recommend water shoes for Los Rapidos, as the pavement is sharp and painful to walk on, but the river carries you downstream so you can’t get out in where you left your shoes.
 Water shoes solve that problem.
 They’re also good for wearing in Lake Bacalar.

 Check out the Cenote Azul.
 This is a good place to stop on the way to Los Rapidos, as it’s on the same road out of town.
 This giant open cenote is a nice place to stop for a morning swim.

 Go stand-up paddle boarding.
 If you’ve never tried SUP before, a lake is the perfect place to learn.
 It’s a great core workout that doesn’t feel like a workout, and a gorgeous way to explore the lake.
 You can book a sunrise paddleboarding tour here.

 Hang out on the docks and at the beach clubs.
 Throughout Bacalar town there are docks where you can just go and sit and enjoy the atmosphere.
-Many are private to accommodation, but several are open to the public, too.
+Many belong to hotels and guesthouses, but several are open to the public, too.

 Day 14: Bacalar to Cancún Airport

 Sad times — it’s time to head home.
 The drive from Bacalar to Cancún Airport takes about four hours.